-5 Challenges to do if Your Cross Country Season is Canceled
+5 Challenges to do with your Cross Country Team

 1. Get the lowest score